 Merck V180 (V181) is a Phase I Randomized, Double-Blind, Placebo-Controlled, Dose-Escalation Study to Evaluate the Safety, Tolerability, and Immunogenicity of a Tetravalent Recombinant Subunit Dengue Vaccine (V180) in Healthy Adults.
 The US FDA has granted V181, the company’s investigational dengue vaccine in Phase 1 development, Fast Track designation.

-KM Biologics KD-382 vaccine is a live attenuated tetravalent dengue vaccine candidate in a phase 1 clinical trial that is expected to be effective against all four serotypes with a single dose.
-This live attenuated virus vaccine is expected to induce neutralizing antibodies and cellular immunity, similar to natural infection.
+KM Biologics KD-382 vaccine is a live attenuated tetravalent dengue vaccine candidate in phase 1 clinical trial that is expected to be effective against all four serotypes with a single dose.
+In addition, this live attenuated virus vaccine is expected to induce neutralizing antibodies and cellular immunity, similar to natural infection.

 Dengue Vaccine News